xmake-io/xmake-docs/guide/configuration.md

 $ xmake
 ```

-xmake also supports Qt for wasm compilation, you only need:
+Xmake also supports Qt for wasm compilation, you only need:

 ```bash
 $ xmake f -p wasm [--qt=~/Qt]